lacchain/lacchain-cli/README.md

 ## LACCCHAIN CLI

-This is a command line client to operate lacchain node.
+This is a command line client to operate a LACChain node.

 ## Prerequisites